godfrey0/resume-1/README.md

 -
 BOND
 - An award granted by the Government of the Republic of Singapore
-- - Course of Study granted to the Goverment by Tel Aviv, Israel
+- - for Course of Study granted to the Goverment by Tel Aviv, Israel
 - - - 6-years scholarship bond
 -